Best Foam Rollers Reviewed & Rated

 10. OPTP PRO-ROLLER

-Closed-cell foam is ideal for any foam that will be used during exercise or around any kind of water.
-Closed-cell foam is more water resistant than open-cell foam, allowing it to shed moisture such as sweat, water, or cleaning solution instead of absorbing the fluid into the foam.
+Closed-cell is ideal for any foam that will be used during exercise or around any kind of water.
+Closed-cell is more water resistant than open-cell, allowing it to shed moisture such as sweat, water, or cleaning solution instead of absorbing the fluid.

-OPTP makes their foam rollers at professional quality levels.
-This makes them ideal for gym inventory, physical therapists, or people who intend to use their foam roller frequently and for an extended period of time.
+OPTP makes their products at professional quality levels.
+This makes them ideal for gym inventory, physical therapists, or people who intend to use theirs frequently and for an extended period of time.

 Cost and Value

-OPTP's foam roller is one of the most expensive on our list.
+OPTP's is one of the most expensive on our list.
 The closed-cell professional construction might make the price point worth it, however.

 - Exercise Book Included